 While the mandate penalty has been reduced to $0, individual reporting requirements remain in effect under the ACA.
 This means that individuals must continue to report health insurance coverage on federal income tax returns.

 Read more about this topic on our Reporting Requirements page

 International and Expatriate Plans

 How does the ACA affect international and expatriate plans?

 Based on December 2014 legislation:

-- U.S.-issued expatriate plans are exempt from most PPACA market reforms except the requirement to provide a Summary of Benefits and Coverage; the requirement to provide dependent health coverage to age 26 is a significant exception to those exemptions
+- U.S.-issued expatriate plans are exempt from most ACA market reforms such as the requirement to provide a Summary of Benefits and Coverage; the requirement to provide dependent health coverage to age 26 is a significant exception to those exemptions

 - U.S.-issued expatriate plans are considered minimum essential coverage that meets the individual mandate and are considered eligible plans for purposes of the employer mandate